Elaina Sugrue laser-scanning the NMI Carolan harp in 2018

 The 18th century tradition

 Before Egan modernised and standardised the design of the traditional wire-strung Irish harp in the 1820s, the traditional harpers had been using much older styles of instrument.
-The 18th century Irish harps played by Carolan, Dennis Hampson, Arthur O’Neil and the other famous 18th century harpers were made using a much older set of workshop practices and design principles.
+The 18th century Irish harps played by Carolan, Dennis Hempson, Arthur O’Neil and the other famous 18th century harpers were made using a much older set of workshop practices and design principles.

 There has been quite a bit of work done on these 18th century Irish harps, and a number of them have been scanned and studied, and good working copies made.